CenterForOpenScience/OSFDocs/docs/projects/settings.rst

 Configure Project/Component
 ^^^^^^^^^^^^^^^^^
-**Purpose:** Configuring the project or component allows the user to update the category or delete the project/component.
+**Purpose:** Configuring the project or component allows the user to update the category, edit the title or description, or delete the project/component.

 The first item in the Configure Project panel is "Category."
 A dropdown allows admins to select a category to assign to the project.
 Projects cannot change their category—the dropdown is visible but inactive and set to "Project."
 Muted text below a project's dropdown